How to Become a Principal

 School principals need about several years of experience, according to the BLS.
 That experience is usually in teaching, but can sometimes work their way up from an assistant principal.
 Educationally, candidates should have a master’s degree, and often have a bachelor’s in education.

-From principal, some people advance to superintendent (which might require additional education, like a doctorate of education), or transition into other careers like instructional coordinators, post secondary administration, or go on to manage other types of schools, like childcare centers.
+From principal, some people advance to superintendent (which may require additional education, such as a doctorate in education), transition into other careers, such as instructional coordinator or post-secondary administration, or go on to manage other types of schools, such as childcare centers.

 Interested in becoming a public administrator?
 Read more about earning an online Master of Public Administration.